 Mental realization and desire to manufacture a controlled substance.

-Diversion Programs in San Diego
+Diversion Programs for Drug Offenses in San Diego

 Every diversion program will need a referral from the court.
 Every one of these programs are a non-profit that are getting money from the county and state for offering a service to the public.
 At times you may be able to negotiate getting into one of these programs early before your criminal case starts to try and save time on the back-end.
 It is important to discuss this option with your attorney at the beginning of your case once charges are initially brought.
 It is often tough getting around the referral from the court requirement, but it can still be done with an experienced attorney.